 This pizza dough is just heaven.
-It has the perfect crunch, has an earthy taste and texture!
+It has the perfect crunch, has an earthy taste and texture and is an incredible source of resistant starch and fibre.
 You can prepare in advance, and add the toppings later for a quick cook.

 - 1 tsp salt